IsaaColomer/Turn-Based-RPG/index.md

 ## _2.- Different kinds of turn-based combat systems:_

   ### _2.1.- Active Time Battle_
-   First introduced by Hiroyuki Ito in Final Fantasy IV, also in Chrono Trigger, he turns of the people playing are determined by a counter that is restarted each time an action is performed.
+  -[First introduced by Hiroyuki Ito in Final Fantasy IV, also in Chrono Trigger, he turns of the people playing are determined by a counter that is restarted each time an action is performed.]

   ### _2.2.- Timed Turns_
    This methodology exists to solve a question, how long a player's turn can last?
 Basically, each player has a limited time to perform